 If you or a loved one has suffered some type of wrist injury during a car accident, you may be entitled to compensation for medical expenses, lost wages and property damage.
 Contact an experienced auto accident attorney to explore your legal options.

 At Greg Coleman Law, we believe that all injury victims deserve access to legal representation, regardless of their financial situation.
-Thats why our personal injury attorneys dont charge a fee unless we receive a favorable outcome for your claim, whether its a settlement or a jury verdict.
+Thats why our personal injury attorneys do not charge a fee unless we receive a favorable outcome for your claim, whether its a settlement or a jury verdict.

 Our attorneys provide legal services to injured individuals in Knoxville and the surrounding communities.